 Charming comedy set in a tiny, rural Irish town.
-When lottery winner Ned Devine is found dead - lottery ticket in hand and all - the townsfolk ban together to fool the authorities into thinking Ned is alive so they can receive the cash and share it.
+When lottery winner Ned Devine is found dead - lottery ticket in hand and all - the townsfolk band together to fool the authorities into thinking Ned is alive, so they can receive the cash and share it.
 Starring Ian Bannen and Fionnula Flanagan.

 A beautiful, romantic, original musical set in the streets of Dublin.
 Glen Hansard of The Frames plays a street musician who meets fellow musician and Czech immigrant (Marketa Irglova).
 Together they work through pain, the past and new love through captivating music.
 Hansard and Irglova won the Oscar for Best Original Song (2007).

 8. The Crying Game

 The controversial film that put Irish director/screenwriter Neil Jordan on the map.
 Set in rural Ireland and bustling London, IRA member Fergus (Stephen Rea) develops a friendship with his captive, Jody (Forest Whittaker), and the kidnapping goes horribly wrong.
 Fergus then flees to London, where he seeks out Jody's girlfriend, Dil.
 An intense and thorny plot ensues.

 7. The Snapper

 Endearing Roddy Doyle novel-turned-screenplay.
 An unwed 20-year-old named Sharon Curly shakes up a working class Irish community when she becomes pregnant and refuses to name the father.
 Though full of quick wit and sarcastic banter, the dramedy has its touching, "family values" moments.
 Starring Colm Meaney and Tina Kellegher.